-Ridership increases are expected with the continued growth of SW Prime, but express service may continue its pre-pandemic decline following national trends.
-The 2022 budget includes a new prime service segment to provide service area residents with service in the 494 corridor and to the Minneapolis-St. Paul airport.
-The Metropolitan Council (MC) increased the regional passenger fares beginning October 1, 2017, by 8% based on an adult express fare.
+Ridership increases are expected with the continued growth of SW Prime, our on-demand ride sharing service.
+Express ridership is expected to increase at a slower pace.
+The 2023 budget includes a new prime service segment to provide service area residents with service in the 494 corridor and to the Minneapolis-St. Paul airport.